 I spend very little time on social media.
 As the past few months have shown, it was taking too much of my time and interfering with my life.
 With that said, I do pop in now and then.
 On one occasion I saw a post for yoga on the beach.

 I plan to join this group at least once or twice a month.
 My participation will rely on my ability to drive and move my body without having to medicate for pain.
-I have a handle on the pain from fibromyalgia and psoriatic arthritis thanks to pemf therapy with Oska Pulse.
+I have a handle on the pain from fibromyalgia and psoriatic arthritis thanks to pemf therapy.
 It is the ripping and pulling that is taking place in my abdomen that will dictate whether or not I can handle the drive and activity.

 Even though yoga is something I can do from home, doing it at the beach is the best.
 The ocean is my calming place.
 It is where my mind and body both relax and let go of whatever is weighing them down.